greenpeace-cee/sktokens/README.md

 * Add any columns you'd like to use as tokens.
 Feel free to use field transformations, grouping, etc.
 * Create a new display of type "Tokens" (see screenshot 1).
 * Place a label you'd like to see in your token browser under each field you'd like to use as a token (see screenshot 2).
+* Optionally, tick the "Rewrite Text" checkbox.
+This works identically to other search displays' rewrite option.
 * When performing an action that uses tokens - emails, letters, receipts and more - select the token from the browser.

 Now, when creating a new email/letter, the tokens should appear in your token browser under a category matching your display name (see screenshot 3).